-Avery Corondi ’15, first became interested in Delaware Valley College because she wanted a small school that would offer an education that felt personal.
+Avery Corondi ’15, first became interested in Delaware Valley University because she wanted a small school that would offer an education that felt personal.

 “The professors here know you by name,” said Corondi, a biology major specializing in zoology.
 “It may not seem like much, but it makes an immense difference in the classroom.”

 Talking to DelVal students and learning about the hands-on experience they were getting applying what they were learning in the classroom helped her decide DelVal was the right place for her.